BSGAR Mentoring Scheme: Current cycle 2023-24

-BSGAR is pleased to announce its pilot mentoring program in 2021 was successful and will continue the programme into 2022/3.
+BSGAR is pleased to announce its mentoring program continues to be successful and will continue the programme into 2023/4.
 It will be run with the help of Academy of Medical Sciences (AoMS) - to view AMS mentor/mentee resources please click here.
 The aim of this program is to provide a platform for junior BSGAR members / young consultants for career and developmental support, by pairing them with a senior BSGAR member.
 The program is open to all BSGAR members, but we particularly encourage applications from women and people from under-represented groups.

 We also particularly encourage women and people from underrepresented groups to sign up as mentors.

 BSGAR has adopted the AoMS “light touch” approach to mentoring – encouraging the developmental mentoring style, using the “OSCAR” model (information will be provided).
 Mentor-Mentees could expect to meet once or twice a year.
 We anticipate the mentoring period to last about a year, but individual pairings may decide to extend beyond this, meeting more or less frequently.

 Mentors can decide on how many mentees they support.
 Training and resource for both mentors and mentees will be available to ensure a successful mentorship experience.
 BSGAR will adopt a “no blame divorce” principle – if the relationship is not working for either party, we will be happy to re-match the mentee.
 Mentors will be gratefully acknowledged by the BSGAR at the AGM annually.